prabhuinbarajan/bootstrap/README.md

     --verbose                   verbose mode.
     --auto-pull                 automatic pull of docker images from qubeship

-a. --organization :            the name of the Github organization of which Qubeship gives the admin access to every member. by default, Qubeship will give admin access to only you.
+a. -- organization :            if it is not specified, Qubeship will take the users personal organization as default
-b. --github-host:              if is not supplied, Qubeship will default the SCM to https://github.com. it should only be of the pattern https://hostname.
+b. -- github-host:              if is not supplied, Qubeship will default the SCM to https://github.com. it should only be of the pattern https://hostname.
                                 DO NOT specify context path.
 Qubeship will automatically remove the trailing slashes if specified
 c.  --install-registry :        if you want to register  a default registry on installation , set to true.
                                 Community Users:
                                     Qubeship will expect  the registry details to be provided by user in  qubeship_home/endpoints/registry.config
                                     Please refer to qubeship_home/endpoints/registry.config.template for example.
                                 BETA Users:
                                     this is done automatically. no action required
 d.  --install-target :          if you want to register  a default target endpoint for deployment , set value to one of the supported cluster types
                                 supported cluster values are : ["minikube"]
                                 Community Users:
                                     Qubeship will expect  the kubernetes config details to be provided by user in qubeship_home/endpoints/kube.config